kyler-swanson/pastely/README.md

 [![Build Status](https://travis-ci.org/kyler-swanson/pastely.svg?branch=master)](https://travis-ci.org/kyler-swanson/pastely)

 Do you ever wonder how your data is treated when using services such as PasteBin or HasteBin?
 Scared about a potential data breach?
 Look no further.
-Pastely is a self-hosted pasting platform which allows peace of mind when sharing code snippets, logs, or BTC private keys (eh, still don't do this).
+Pastely is a self-hosted pasting platform which allows peace of mind when sharing code snippets, logs, or BTC private keys (i take no responsibility).

 ## Requirements